lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Part I The Foundation

 ### Our Worldview and Company Culture
-Before tackling the technical challenges ahead of us, we realized that the most important thing any institution aspiring to greatness must have are clear and shared values and principles.
+Before tackling the technical challenges ahead of us, we realized that the most important things any institution aspiring to greatness must have are clear and shared values and principles.
 These characteristics, along with several others, define a company's culture.

 In these pages, you will find these principles and values, which are expected of anyone who is part of this institution, whether they are a newcomer or a settled employee, an intern or a manager, and how to solve non-technical problems.